sirHamilton/sirHamilton/README.md

 - 👋 Hi, I’m @sirHamilton
 - 👀 I’m interested in Economics and Finance, as well as any other topic that I find interesting.
-- 🌱 I’m currently learning machine learning and statistics.
+- 🌱 I’m currently looking into machine learning and statistics.
 - 💞️ I’m looking to collaborate on anything I can.
 - 📫 How to reach me?
 Well, you can reach me personally @ hamiltonnn19@gmail.com